July 26, 2019

 Each year ITDP performs a survey of global transport to create a Rapid Transport Database.
 The data is collected from government sources or publicly available news sources.

-Every year for the past 12 years, there has been over 650 kilometers of new transit built globally.
-However, in 2018 only 343 kilometers of new transit was built, leading to urban population growing faster than rapid transit for the first time since 1998.
-The overall decrease is in part due to less rapid transit construction in China, where both the number of cities with rapid transit projects as well as the size of ongoing projects has decreased.
+Every year for the past 12 years, there have been over 650 kilometers of new transit built globally.
+However, in 2018 only 343 kilometers of new transit were built, leading to urban population growing faster than rapid transit for the first time since 1998.
+The overall decrease is in part due to less rapid transit construction in China, where both the number of cities with rapid transit projects as well as the size of ongoing projects have decreased.